MichaelMelfi/Obsidian-Second-Brain/2 - MAIN NOTES/Jesus/Listening/YWAM DTS 2025/Week 3 - Activation week/YWAM - 3rd Week - ACTIVATION WEEK - What Does Worship Mean In Our Lives?.md

 Tags: [[Christian]] [[3 - TAGS/YWAM]] [[Teaching]] [[Worship]] [[Praise]] [[David]] [[Psalms]] [[John]] [[Matthew]] [[Psalms 107]] [[John 4]] [[Matthew 4]]

-# YWAM - 3rd Week - ACTIVATION WEEK - What Does Worship Mean In Our Lives?
+# YWAM - 3rd Week - ACTIVATION WEEK - What Does Worship Mean In Our Lives

 Worship is very different to Praise ([[Biblical Ways to Praise]]) Worship is Submission and Surrender to God